What Kigali bird numbers tell us about life in Rwanda

 New revelation

-This could explain why, of recent, there have been public excitement about what’s possibly the return of birds to Kigali, and its potential to turn the capital into a world bird watching destination.
+This could explain why, of late, there has been public excitement about what’s possibly the return of birds to Kigali, and its potential to turn the capital into a world bird watching destination.

 The former military man with 20 years in the British army turned his skills of locating the enemy and shooting the rifle on target into that of locating wildlife and using his camera to shoot birds in flight.

-There are over 250 bird species in Kigali alone, he tells this writer, adding that it says a lot about the conservation and wetland restoration work being done in Rwanda, and in particular the rehabilitation of Nyandungu — now an Ecotourim park in the outskirts Kicukiro District.
+There are over 250 bird species in Kigali alone, he tells this writer.
+He adds that it says a lot about the success of recent conservation and wetland restoration work, and in particular the rehabilitation of Nyandungu — now an Ecotourim park in the outskirts Kicukiro District.

 “The birds are indicators of the health of the environment.
 Before Nyandungu was restored all the birds had left.
 The restoration re-introduced plants and trees that created the environment wildlife can come back to (….) birds are the only types of wildlife that you can see on daily basis.
 All the others are hiding,” says Mr. Wilson.